dldorsey/past-performance-prediction/README.md

 	2. Adding 2 days
 	3. Subtracting 1 day
 	4. Subtracting 2 days
+	5. Accounting for the September 11th, 2001 shutdown

 2. Investments are made with a constant investment amount